Design Principles in Software Development Part 2

 "There should never be more than one reason for a class to change.
 In other words, every class should have only one responsibility."

-SRP, single responsibility principle is basically trying to state that one class should only have one purpose or responsibility, this could be similar to the SoC, which is separation of concern with little different.
-Both of them If we keed the principle in mind will be very helpful for software design at any area, let's look at following sample code.
+SRP, the Single Responsibility Principle, basically states that one class should only have one purpose or responsibility.
+This is similar to SoC (Separation of Concerns), with a slight difference.
+If we keep this principle in mind, it will be very helpful for software design in any area.
+Let's look at the following sample code.

-Assume, you start to use express.js to write a blog system, back-end is MongoDB and you're using node.js mongoose as ORM to access to the MongoDB database, following is express.js route, will take a Id from the page, then perform query to the MongoDB database and return the result to the UI.
-The UI code is not here but will take the post data then display to the page.
+Assume you start to use Express.js to write a blog system.
+The back-end is MongoDB and you're using Node.js Mongoose as an ORM to access the MongoDB database.
+The following is an Express.js route that takes an ID from the page, then performs a query to the MongoDB database and returns the result to the UI.
+The UI code is not shown here but will take the post data and display it on the page.

-This is not a lots of code, but it has fixed area of code here.
-You see the code to define the MongoDB schema, also setup the index, also there's a code to query the Posts collection by Id, then there's express.js code to call the data for the UI.
-Base on the single responsibility, we should devide all these different area of code to separate file, one of the reason is manintainbility, I know following code is few line, but in reality one page's code could be houndreds of thousands of code, it probably call many different services, validation, filter to get the data.
-So, that's why when you first write the code, it'll be better to keep this principle in mind and break the code to different files.
+This is not a lot of code, but it has several areas of concern.
+You see the code to define the MongoDB schema, the setup for the index, a query to the Posts collection by ID, and Express.js code to call the data for the UI.
+Based on the Single Responsibility Principle, we should divide all these different areas of code into separate files.
+One of the reasons is maintainability.
+I know the following code is just a few lines, but in reality one page's code could be hundreds or thousands of lines.
+It probably calls many different services, validation, and filters to get the data.
+That's why when you first write the code, it is better to keep this principle in mind and break the code into different files.

 Let's see how we change this code.